 ISRC was developed by the international recording industry and has become an international standard

-The ISRC system is constructed so that any entity creating sound recordings can obtain the means to issue ISRCs regardless of their membership of, or standing with, industry associations and other bodies.
+The ISRC system is constructed so that any entity creating sound recordings can obtain the means to assign ISRCs regardless of their membership of, or standing with, industry associations and other bodies.

-Potential users of ISRCs, known as Registrants, apply to a National ISRC Agency or if none exists for their territory, to the International ISRC Agency, for a Registrant Code.
-For a list of the National ISRC Agencies, please click here.
+Potential users of ISRCs apply to the ISRC Agency in their territory for a Registrant Code.
+If no ISRC Agency exists in a territory, applications should be directed to the International ISRC Registration Authority.
+For a list of the ISRC Agencies please click here.

 The ISRC Handbook contains comprehensive explanations and guidelines of how to implement the ISRC system.